ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

 **Also found in CP:** :menuselection:`Members --> Preferences`:
-Require Member Account Activation
+:ref:`Require Member Account Activation
+<member-account-activation-label>`

 .. _require_ip_for_login:

 require_ip_for_login
 --------------------

-If the :ref:`Require IP Address and User Agent for Login
-<require-ip-logins-label>` preference is set to "y", then users will not
-be able to log in unless their browser (or other access device) correctly supplies their IP address and User Agent (browser) information.
-Having this set to "y" can help prevent hackers from logging in using direct socket connections or from trying to access the system with a masked IP address.
+Require users have a valid IP address and browser user agent when logging in.
+This helps prevent hackers from logging in using direct socket connections or trying to access the system with a masked IP address.

 ========== ========
 Value      Behavior
 ========== ========
-``y``      Default value, requires IP Address for Login ``n``      Disables Require IP Address and User Agent for Login
+``y``      Require IP address and user agent for login **(default)** ``n``      Do not require IP address and user agent for login
 ========== ========

 Example Usage::